numbas/editor-docs/source/exam-reference.rst

 The order of questions can be rearranged by dragging and dropping questions using the up/down arrow handles on the left of each item.

 Deleting a question from an exam does not remove it from the database.
-To permanently delete a question, click on its name and click the "Delete" button on the question's edit page.
+To permanently delete a question, click on its name and click the :guilabel:`Delete` button on the question's edit page.